 If you spend much time in the wilderness, sooner or later your trusty steed and his sidekick are going to turn up missing.
 So what do you do?
 Someone once told me you will always find your lost horse in their last tracks.
 While that may be an over-simplification, it is a good place to start.
 The first thing I do when looking for a stray is to check the back trail for tracks.
 Chances are your stock is going to head for your starting point, but I caution you that doesn’t always hold true.
 So look around to determine which way they headed.

 Whether you are going after stock that may be headed 10, 20 or more miles back to your trailer or just around the bend to that big meadow, go prepared.
 Halters, leads, grain in a feedbag, food for yourself, rain coat, flashlight and vehicle keys.
 You never know what might happen.
-If you do have to walk out, I certainly hope you brought something besides cowboy boots.
+If you do have to walk out, I certainly hope you're wearing something besides cowboy boots.

 Stay Off the Trail